-ENGLISH FIRST PEOPLES WRITING AND LITERATURE STUDIES 10 (4 credits) MEFWR 10 and MEFLS 10
+ENGLISH FIRST PEOPLES WRITING AND LITERATURE STUDIES 10 (4 credits) \ MEFWR 10 and MEFLS 10

 This combined course explores English through engagement with authentic oral and written First Peoples' stories and accounts.
 It recognizes the power of storytelling and voice to the process of Reconciliation and fostering justice.
 Rooted in the First Peoples Principles of learning, this choice provides students with opportunities to become better writers through the exploration of personal and cultural identities, memories, stories, and connections to land/place.
-Several walking tours of the Kitsilano and Vancouver area as well as a visit to the Museum of Anthropology at UBC will be integral to exploring community-based writing, writing for advocacy, and writing for understanding.
+Field trip options may include walking tours of the Kitsilano and Vancouver area, a visit to the Museum of Anthropology at UBC, or a trip to the Camosun Bog and will be integral to exploring community-based writing, writing for advocacy, and writing for understanding.
 Students will work individually and collaboratively to broaden and question the contexts in which we live and work.
 Texts in this course will be solely by authentic First Peoples' voices (fiction and nonfiction).
 Students should be further interested in developing skills of writing craft in multiple formats, as well as in-depth literary analysis and higher-level thinking through written and oral mediums.